Grand Ole Opry country singer Stonewall Jackson dies at 89

 According to WSMV-TV, the late Porter Wagoner would introduce Stonewall on his show by saying he came to the Opry “with a heart full of love and a sack full of songs.”

 “Waterloo” was a hit on the country and pop charts in 1959.
-His other hits, mostly in the 1960s, included “Don’t Be Angry,” “B.J. the D.J.,” “Why I’m Walkin’,” “A Wound Time Can’t Erase” and “I Washed My Hands in Muddy Water.”
+His other hits, mostly in the 1960s, included “Don’t Be Angry,” “B.J. the D.J,” “Why I’m Walkin’,” “A Wound Time Can’t Erase” and “I Washed My Hands in Muddy Water.”

 In 1971, he recorded his version of Lobo’s “Me and You and a Dog Named Boo.”